The challenge of implementing a hybrid work model

 5 tips for achieving alignment through OKRs

 During the OKR implementation process, it’s necessary to ensure that alignment is built correctly from the beginning and sustained over time.
-Here are five tips that can help you carry the process forward successfully.
+Here are five tips that can help you drive alignment through OKRs and carry the process forward successfully.

 1. Empower autonomy